erikdmitchell/advanced-cms/README.md

 ### 1.1.1

 	Finalized updater and tested it.
 This is the min version we need for auto updates.
+	Reworked metabox field ids to utilize the label and not some generic number.

 ### 1.1.0
 	Pulled out custom config file to prevent it from being overwritten.
 This will be stored as a variable at some point.